 As a member of the PlatformSIX Collective, Francois works in close collaboration with various esteemed design educators and the South African Department of Education on various programmes geared towards the upliftment of design education in secondary schools across the country.
 This initiative strives towards instilling an understanding of the potential for social innovation that can be unlocked through the application of design-thinking.

-As associate of the Creative Leadership Consultancy, Francois consults for clients such as the World Economic Forum's Young Global Leaders and PWC, by using prototyping tactics to move beyond personal blockages and stuckness.
+As associate of the Creative Leadership Consultancy, Francois consults for clients such as the World Economic Forum's Young Global Leaders, PWC and Volkswagen, by using prototyping tactics as a mechanism for enhancing personal leadership potential.

 Francois holds a BA in Communication Design, a BA in Visual Art (Honours) and a MA (cum laude) in Visual Studies.